apache/cordova-docs/www/docs/en/dev/platform_plugin_versioning_ref/index.md

 ### Updating or Removing Platforms

-It is also possible to update or delete from `config.xml` and `package.json` during the commands 'cordova platform update' and 'cordova platform remove' :
+It is also possible to update or delete from `config.xml` and `package.json` during the commands `cordova platform update` and `cordova platform remove`:

 ```bash
 cordova platform update <platform[@<version>] | directory | git_url> --save